rhymeswithzion/rwz-test/README.md

 This website embraces openness and collaboration, the best way to provide an inclusive environment with diverse works of art being displayed within a digital place is through other people curating it.

 When curating you are free to create your own theme or vibe.
 You will need to have 7 posts for a week (try following the posting template but feel free to get creative).
-Curators will also have a contributor webpage which requires; a bio writte-up / photo / relevant links (example page will be made available soon).
+Curators will also have a contributor webpage which requires; a bio writte-up / photo / relevant links - [example page](http://www.rwz.io/contributors/test/).

-If you are interested in become a contributor and curate rhymes with zion's audio-visual art gallery which dwells in cyberspace, please don't hesitate to email rhymeswithzion [@] gmail.com.
+If you are interested in become a contributor and curate rhymes with zion's audio-visual art gallery which dwells in cyberspace, please don't hesitate to email contact [@] rwz.io

 ### Other ways to support